Whozen/job-tracker/README.md

 5) Cors = It is used to allow or restrict requested resources on a web server depend on where the HTTP request was initiated. <br />
 6) CSVTOJSON = This module is used to convert the job opportunity data in CSV file to JSON format in order to resolve and load it into the database. <br />
 7) json2csv = This package is used to convert json data into csv format in order to create a csv file. <br />
+8) Netlify Lambda = This is used to develop Netlify functions since I used Netlify to host the website.
+9) Serverless HTTP = This module is used to allow the API for serverless use.
+This is also used for hosting purpose.

 # Web App Link

 https://source-job-tracker.netlify.app/

 # CSV file for resolved job opportunities